Prevent Injuries and Boost Performance: Smart Training Strategies for Runners

 Calf-raise (slow)312-15

-Select a custom workout that matches your current zone profile.
-For example, a “Progressive Tempo” might look like:
+Choose a custom workout aligned with your zone profile.
+For instance, a “progressive tempo” might unfold as:

 15-minute easy (zone 2) → 10-minute steady (zone 3) → 5-minute hard (zone 4) → 10-minute cool-down (zone 2)

-Because the zones are personalised, the same workout will feel comfortably hard on a fresh day and appropriately easier on a tired one.
+Because the zones are personalised, the same workout will feel comfortably demanding on a fresh day and appropriately easier when fatigue is present.

 • Did I feel unusually stiff or sore?